brettz9/webappfind/executable-builder/README.md

-    1. If WebAppFind implements `eval`-like behavior (see its todos for more on this possibility), create batch files (also for Linux/Mac) which *pass evalable JS files* (or embed JS strings) as a command line argument which will be sent to FF for (privileged) evaluation along with the optional WebAppFind files on which they are executed.
+    1. If WebAppFind implements `eval`-like behavior (see its todos for more on this possibility), create batch files (also for Linux/Mac) which *pass evalable JS files* (or embed JS strings) as a command line argument which will be sent to browser for (privileged) evaluation along with the optional WebAppFind files on which they are executed.
 1. *Features requiring extended privileges*
     1. Ability to *manage previously associated items* (including if added to